 Devonport Regional Art Gallery

 The Devonport Regional Gallery is part of the Paranaple Arts Centre in Market Square in the heart of Devonport.
-Visiting here is one of the best things to do in Devenport if the weather has turned a bit yuk.
+Visiting here is one of the best things to do in Devonport if the weather has turned a bit yuk.
 It is a lovely contemporary space that features art and crafts from Tasmanian artists.
-As well as long term collections, the gallery also has a full calendar of short-term guest curated and touring exhibitions.
+As well as long term collections, the gallery also has a full calendar of short-term, guest curated and touring exhibitions.
 Check the website to see what’s showing when you’re in town.
 The Gallery is open Monday to Saturday and there is plenty of parking available in a multi-storey carpark.

 Bass Straight Maritime Centre

 Located on Gloucester Avenue in the same precinct as Aiken Head Point, the Bass Straight Maritime Centre pays tribute to the relationship and history the people of Devonport have with Bass Straight.
 The centre features six themed rooms that cover the local, maritime and naval history of the area to shipwrecks and Bass Straight fishing and transport.
 A highlight of your visit is the interactive Take the Helm experience where you steer a ship through the harbour.